ampproject/amphtml/extensions/amp-inline-gallery/0.1/amp-inline-gallery.md

   - websites
 teaser:
   text: Displays multiple similar pieces of content along a horizontal axis, with optional pagination dots and thumbnails.
-experimental: true
-bento: true
 ---

 <!---
-Copyright 2021 The AMP HTML Authors.
+Copyright 2020 The AMP HTML Authors.
 All Rights Reserved.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.